Korsun Pocket: Little Stalingrad on the Dnepr: Reception

 In his 1980 book The Best of Board Wargaming, Nicholas Palmer called the self-published game "a fully professional product that maintains a high standard of historical accuracy, and while comments in the rules often betray a certain bias towards the Soviet point of view, the balance of the historical simulation is perfectly fair."
 Palmer noted the use of the Wacht am Rhein game rules, but found that "many original ideas have been added to the system with considerable success."
 He warned of the game's complexity, commenting, "In many games more than two players are needed to operate all the detail of the rules."
 Palmer concluded by giving the game an "excitement" grade of 70%, saying, "The game is playable, if hard work.
 Maps, counters and rules are, however, so full of historical colour that Korsun Pocket remains fascinating in spite of its complexity."

 In Issue 26 of Phoenix, Geoff Barnard noted that "While Korsun Pocket is an amateur design, it is in all respects apart from design philosophy, a professional product."
 He did note that it takes three sources to set up a scenario: the small-scale set-up mapsheet, the Order of Battle table, and a Losses table that delineates what losses have been suffered to that particular date.
 He found the rulebook a "more narrative than legalistic style" but found it difficult to find specific rules when needed.
 He also commented on the complexity of the game, noting that "Korsun Pocket is utter hard work, a veritable slogging match."
 He concluded, "If you can organise a multi-player game Korsun Pocket will provide a magnificent adventure.
 It should not be denigrated because of its sheer mass as within its chosen counter/time/map scale it is a massive situation."

+In Issue 50 of Moves, Steve List reviewed the original ziplock bag version and noted "A great deal of unit functional differentiation is made, and detail rules abound."
+Although List admitted that this was not a professionally-produced game, "The game appears to be a labor of love, and aside from the fact that the ziplock bag is a shipping container, not a storage device, it is well done physically."